tbug-szoke/bikesharing/README.md

 # Bikesharing for Des Moines

 ## Overview
 Following a road trip to NYC, where we utilized Citibike bikesharing to get around the city, we wanted to explore the feasibility of creating a new bikesharing business in Des Moines, Iowa.
 We found potential investors, but needed to do some additional analytics to better understand the value proposition.
-We utilize Citibike ridesharing data from August 2019 to create some analytics in Tableau to better understand bikeshare business.
+We utilize Citibike ridesharing data from August 2019 to create and publish some analytics to [Tableau Public](https://public.tableau.com/app/profile/theresa.szoke/viz/Bikesharing_16682860620810/CitiBikeInvestorProposal?publish=yes) to better understand bikeshare business.

 ## Results
 In order to help potential investors understand the bikesharing business, the following visualizations were prepared: